blablacar/dgr/README.md

 This project is already valid which means that you can build it and it will result in a runnable ACI (dgr always adds busybox to the ACI).
 But you probably want to customize it at this point.

+The only mandatory information is the `aci-manifest`, with only the aci `name`.
+You can remove everything else depending on you needs.

 ## Customizing

 ### The manifest

-The dgr manifest looks like a light ACI manifest. dgr will take this manifest and convert it to the format defined in the APPC spec.
+The dgr manifest looks like a light ACI manifest with extra builder and tester info. dgr will take the `aci` part and convert it to the format defined in the APPC spec.

 Example of a *aci-manifest.yml*: